PrzemyslawPolrolniczak/ordersGenerator/README.md

 You can create multiple orders by passing number as an argument.
 <br>
-`node index.js 10` - this will create 10 orders
+`node index.js 10` - this will create 10 orders<br>

+If no argument is present, only one order will be created